 We tested Zeolite in Thermador (the same manufacturer as Bosch) in their 20-minute wash and dry cycle.
 We found it works, even on plastics.

-Bosch's CrystalDry feature can be found in their 800 and 800+ series.
-However, it is not in their best Benchmark series.
+Bosch's CrystalDry feature can be found in all of the Benchmark series, 800 series, and 800+ series.

 What Are the Best Bosch Dishwasher Features?